IbrahimKotb99/ContactsApp/README.md

 # ContactsApp (Android With Kotlin Course Project)

 This repository contains the ContactsApp project I completed as part of my Android development course using Kotlin.
-It serves as a practical demonstration of various Android components, APIs, and development concepts, including a complete contacts management system with data validation.
+It serves as a practical demonstration of various Android components and development concepts, including a complete contacts management system with data validation.

 ## About This Project